 Choosing the right model for your residence may feel like a large task, but our heating and cooling professionals at Integrity AC & Heating LLC can provide support.
 We’ll get started with a no-obligation consultation to learn about your needs before giving you a free estimate.
 We’ll also go over any special offers, rebates and financing you might be eligible for.

 Here’s about how much you can plan to spend when you’re installing a ductless mini-split.

 Average Mini-Split Installation Cost

 One of the most frequently installed sizes is a 12,000 BTU mini-split.
-This will heat and cool about 450–550 square feet, or around the size of a studio apartment.
+This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.

 - Installing a concrete slab for the outdoor condenser, $75–$300.

 - Upgrading the electrical panel, $1,200.
 This could be necessary if you have an older residence.